MatanKaufman1/100-days-of-code/day18:Hirst-painting/README.md

     │── README.md          # Project documentation

 🎯 Example Output:
-Here is an example of the generated Hirst-style dot painting:
+Here is an example of the generated Hirst-style dot painting

 The program creates an artistic dot pattern like this:

 ![Example Output](example.png)